 Net revenue.
 Our net revenue increased from RMB775.0 million in the six months ended June 30, 2017 to RMB1,663.5 million (US\$251.4 million) in the same period in 2018, primarily due to the increase in the loan origination volume facilitated through our marketplace, which increased from approximately RMB6.8 billion in the six months ended June 30, 2017 to RMB12.9 billion (US\$1.9 billion) in the same period in 2018.
-The total service fees we were entitled to collect from our borrowers, net of value-added tax, increased from RMB1.9 billion in the six months ended June 30, 2017 to RMB2.3 billion in the same period in 2018.
-The increase in net revenue was also due to the decrease of the stand-ready liability from investor assurance program managed by us as a percentage of the total service fees we are entitled to collect associated with newly facilitated loans from 43.7% in the six months ended June 30, 2017 to 42.0% in the same period in 2018.
+The increase in net revenue was also due to our improved risk management capabilities, manifested by the decrease of the stand-ready liability from investor assurance program managed by us as a percentage of the total service fees we are entitled to collect associated with newly facilitated loans.

 Operating costs and expenses.
 Our total operating costs and expenses increased from RMB569.6 million in the six months ended June 30, 2017 to RMB1,092.7 million (US\$165.1 million) in the same period in 2018, primarily attributable to the increase in the provision for assets and liabilities from investor assurance program, allowance for uncollectible accounts receivable and contract assets, sales and marketing expenses and origination and servicing expenses.
-Our total operating costs and expenses as a percentage of net revenue decreased from 73.5% in the six months ended June 30, 2017 to 65.8% in the same period in 2018, as the growth of our net revenue exceeded the growth of our operating costs and expenses with increasing economies of scale.
+Our total operating costs and expenses as a percentage of net revenue decreased from

+73.5% in the six months ended June 30, 2017 to 65.8% in the same period in 2018, as the growth of our net revenue exceeded the growth of our operating costs and expenses with increasing economies of scale.